sudarshanReddykurri/Login-Form/README.md

 ## Simple PHP/MySQL Login Form

 Description: A simple login form with functional user registration.
-The login and registration pull data from a MySQL database which stores the information provided upon account creation.
+The login and registration pages pull data from a MySQL database which stores the information provided upon account creation.
 All passwords are __hashed__ & __salted__ and before being stored in the table.

 Licence: This program is free software.
 It comes without any warranty, to